Kafka data deduping made easy using Quine’s idFrom function

 3. Apache Log Recipe – this recipe provides more ingest pattern examples

-4. Join Quine Community Slack and get help from thatDot engineers and community members.
+4. Join Quine Community on Discord and get help from thatDot engineers and community members.